-1Password is powerful enough for the needs of any business, but you don’t need an IT department to make the most of it.
+1Password Business is powerful enough for your business, and you don’t need an IT department to make the most of it.
 Effortless administration starts here.

 Invite your team